Chantland/eHRAF_Scraper/README.md

 ### Doc_Scraper function inputs:
         saveRate =              <int: iteration of files scraped before a routine "safety save" occurs>
+        displayTime =           <bool: display the time it takes for each culture if True>

 ## URL_Generator.py
 Extract a URL based on Advanced Search which is able to be inputted into the URL of eHRAF_Scraper.py.
 Include the following optional inputs.
 Note that all string defaults are ‘’ while all int defaults are 1: